jasny/improved-php-string/README.md

     int string_length(string $subject, int $flags = 0)

-Get the length of a string.
+Get the length of a string in characters.

+Use the `STRING_BINARY` flag to get the length in bytes.

 ### string_find_position